-Reference Type: Supported Category: TaskMan ICR #: 1519 Description: The EN^XUTMDE printing and queuir EVQ API encapsulates the logic to handle both direct ng in a single call. - calls $\underline{^{M}ZIS}$ to query the user for device selection.
-The levice on which to run the job directly or choose to After calling ^%ZIS , EN^XUTMDEVQ looks to see if the queuing was chosen.
+Reference Type: Supported Category: TaskMan ICR #: 1519 Description: The EN^XUTMDEVQ API encapsulates the logic to handle both direct printing and queuing in a single call.
+EN^XUTMDEVQ calls ^%ZIS to query the user for device selection.
+The user can choose a device on which to run the job directly or choose to queue the job.
+After calling ^%ZIS , EN^XUTMDEVQ looks to see if the queuing was chosen.
 If so, EN^XUTMDEVQ uses the values from the ztrtn , ztdesc , and ztsave input parameters to queue the job to the chosen device.
 If the user did not choose to queue, EN^XUTMDEVQ runs the job directly using the ztrtn input parameter.
-Thus, EN^XUTMDEVQ provides a simple way to facilitate both queuing and running a job directly. is defined before calling EN A XUTMDEVQ, it has the bes if defined before a ^%ZIS call.
-If the ZTPRI or ZTKIL variables are defined before calling EN^XUTMDEVQ, they has the same effect as they do if defined before an $^{0}$ ZTLOAD call.
-Other $^{0}$ ZTLOAD input variables have no effect, however. parameter; IO is the directly.
-Also, you "USE IO" in the routine specified in the ztrtn input e current device, whether the job is queued or run do not need to pass Q in the top-level of the %ZIS op-level of the array does not contain Q; Q is appended ing).
-Format: EN^XUTMDEVQ(ztri tn,ztdesc,.ztsave[,.%zis][,retztsk]) Input Parameters: ztrtn: (required) The API that TaskMan will DO to start the task.
-You can specify it as any of the following: "LABEL^ROUTINE" • "^ROUTINE" • "ROUTINE" ztdesc: (required) Task description, up to 200 characters describing the task, with the software application name at the front. .ztsave: (required) Pass by reference.
+Thus, EN^XUTMDEVQ provides a simple way to facilitate both queuing and running a job directly. is defined before calling EN A XUTMDEVQ, it has the es if defined before a ^%ZIS call.
+If the ZTPRI or ZTKIL variables are defined before calling EN^XUTMDEVQ, they has the same effect as they do if defined before an ^%ZTLOAD call.
+Other ^%ZTLOAD input variables have no effect, however.
+You do not need to "USE IO" in the routine specified in the ztrtn input parameter; IO is the current device, whether the job is queued or run directly.
+Also, you do not need to pass Q in the top-level of the %ZIS input array; if the top-level of the array does not contain Q; Q is appended to it (to allow queuing).
+Format: EN^XUTMDEVQ(ztrtn,ztdesc,.ztsave[,.%zis][,retztsk]) Input Parameters: ztrtn: (required) The API that TaskMan will DO to start the task.
+You can specify it as any of the following: • "LABEL^ROUTINE" • "^ROUTINE" • "ROUTINE" ztdesc: (required) Task description, up to 200 characters describing the task, with the software application name at the front. .ztsave: (required) Pass by reference.
 Set up this array in the same format as the ztsave input array is set up for the ^%ZTLOAD TaskMan API.
 The array you set up in ztsave is passed directly as ztsave to TaskMan if the user chooses to queue the job. .%zis: (optional) Pass by reference.
 String containing input specifications for the Device Handler.
 Set up the array in the same way as the %ZIS array is set up for the ^%ZIS : Standard Device Call API.
 The array you set up in the %zis input parameter is passed directly as %ZIS to the Device Handler.
 All %ZIS subscripts from the regular ^%ZIS call ("A", "B", "HFSMODE", etc.) can be passed in the %ZIS input array. retztsk: (optional) This is the return task number (i.e., ZTSK ).
 Put a number in this parameter, such that \$G(RETZTSK) , then ZTSK exists as an output variable.
 Otherwise, ZTSK does not exist as an output variable.
 Output Variable: ZTSK: If a number is entered in the retztsk input parameter, the task number assigned to a task is returned.